 In order to understand the worth of a currency on the global stage it helps to look at exchange rates.
 It is important to understand that exchange rates are constantly changing.
 However, by having a look at the average exchange rate over a year we can get a good idea of how well a currency is performing.

 The Pakistani rupee has been relatively strong in recent years.
-In 2021 the average exchange rate of the British Pound to the Pakistani Rupee was 217 PKR to 1 GBP.
+Nowadays, the average exchange rate of the British Pound to the Pakistani Rupee was 217 PKR to 1 GBP.

 It also helps to look at the Pakistan currency to the Dollar and to the Euro.
 As such, the average exchange rate of the Pakistani rupee to the US Dollar in 2020 was 1 USD to 161 PKR, with the rupee fluctuating slightly between the low 160s and high 150s.